 Does your student keep Kosher?
 The Chabad Jewish Student & Community Center has Cafe Chabad or even a meal plan your student can opt into.
 Click here to explore the details.

 A Different Type of University Meal Plan

 Pass on these great tips, tell your friends and like us on Facebook, Instagram, Twitter, and Pinterest.
-Find out more on how to use HaveUHeard as a great resource here.
+Find out more about how to use HaveUHeard as a great resource.
 Sign up for other great tips at haveuheard.com.